rossprogram/rossprogram.github.io/students/to-apply.md

 Students can initiate the application process by visiting <a href="https://apply.rossprogram.org/">https://apply.rossprogram.org/</a>
 and then completing the forms available there.
-Applicants who have any technical troubles or other questions about the application process should email <a href="mailto:ross@rossprogram.org">ross@rossprogram.org</a>.
+Applicants who have technical troubles or other questions about the application process should email
+<a href="mailto:ross@rossprogram.org">ross@rossprogram.org</a>.

 A key component of the application process involves submitting solutions to the <a href="/students/application-problems.pdf">Application